Oath Keepers leader Stewart Rhodes again asks to be freed pending seditious conspiracy trial

 “The evidence shows Defendant orchestrated a large-scale attack on the federal government with the purpose of intimidating, by violence, federal officials and disrupting official governmental proceedings incident to the transfer of power in the Executive Branch following a national election,” Johnson, of Plano, Tex., said in a 17-page detention order.

 Rhodes’s attorneys, James Lee Bright and Phillip Linder, have appealed Johnson’s decision directly to Mehta, the trial judge overseeing the case of their client and 10 co-defendants.
-Rhodes and others indicted with him are accused of coordinating travel, bringing and stashing firearms in suburban northern Virginia hotel and donning combat and tactical gear before converging on the Capitol after President Donald Trump’s speech at the White House Ellipse.
+Rhodes and others indicted with him are accused of coordinating travel, bringing and stashing firearms in a suburban northern Virginia hotel, and donning combat and tactical gear before converging on the Capitol after President Donald Trump’s speech at the Ellipse south of the White House.

 Rhodes’s attorneys argue that the former Army paratrooper and Yale Law graduate, who has become one of the most visible figures of the far-right anti-government movement, took no actions to flee or obstruct justice during the year or more that he has been under suspicion, and he has repeatedly denied wrongdoing.

 Rhodes, who pleaded not guilty and has been held since his Jan.
-13 arrest, voluntarily met with FBI agents several times over a year before his indictment, offered to self-surrender beforehand in Washington, D.C., gave agents access to his phone and has no passport, his lawyers said.
+13 arrest, voluntarily met with FBI agents several times over a year before his indictment, offered to self-surrender beforehand in D.C., gave agents access to his phone and has no passport, his lawyers said.

-“For all of the aforementioned reasons, Rhodes poses no flight risk.”
-Linder and Bright argued in court filings, adding, “He has not obstructed or attempted to obstruct justice.
+“For all of the aforementioned reasons, Rhodes poses no flight risk,” Linder and Bright argued in court filings.
+“He has not obstructed or attempted to obstruct justice.
 He has not threatened, injured, intimidated or attempted to do such to any witness or potential juror.”

 Prosecutors allege that Rhodes and the accused co-conspirators planned “multiple ways to deploy force” to stop the lawful transfer of presidential power by Inauguration Day 2021.
 Their indictment states that the group organized into teams, underwent paramilitary training, staged weapons, and “were prepared to answer Rhodes’ call to take up arms at Rhodes’ direction.”